CesiumGS/cesium-unreal-samples/README.md

 ### :boom: Level 18 - Gaussian Splats

-Gaussian splatting is a rendering technique that yields photorealistic rendering quality and captures small details that are sometimes expensive to replicate with riangle meshing.
+In this level, explore a Gaussian Splats dataset generated from a collection of drone images using Cesium ion.
 Cesium for Unreal can stream Gaussian splat payloads through 3D Tiles alongside terrain, photogrammetry, design models, and point clouds.
-In this level, explore a Gaussian Splats dataset generated from a collection of drone images using Cesium ion.
+Gaussian splats yield photorealistic rendering quality and often capture small details that are expensive to replicate with triangle meshing.

 ![Hines Rowing Center in Conshohocken, Pennsylvania, visualized with Gaussian Splats in Cesium for Unreal.](Images/gaussian-splats.jpg)
 *<p align="center">The Hines Rowing Center in Conshohocken, Pennsylvania, visualized with Gaussian Splats in Cesium for Unreal.<br>Open <b>18_CesiumGaussianSplats</b> to explore.</p>*